mr-williams/Udacity-Project-I/README.md

 # Udacity-Project-I
+One of the projects performed during the Udacity Data Analyst Nanodegree Programme Using Python through jupyter notebooks various analysis were peformed as projects to fulfill the requirements for the course.

 ## Twitter Dogs
 ### Dataset
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.